Pre-Law Advising

 3972 Campus Dr, College Park, MD 20742

-Students from University of Maryland, College Park have excellent acceptance rates into law schools.
-Maryland’s average acceptance rate is consistently higher than the national average.
-In 2022, 88% of seniors were accepted into one or more law schools—one of the highest rates in the country and nearly 20% greater than the national acceptance rate for all law school applicants.
+Students from University of Maryland, College Park have acceptance rates consistently higher than the national average.
+In 2023, 94% of Maryland seniors and 82% of all Maryland graduates were admitted to one or more law schools, compared to 81% of seniors and 70% of all graduates nationally.

 Senior Associate Director, Pre-Law Advising